 More specifically, neither a school nor individual teacher can exclude a student based on their disability.
 Thankfully, the Individuals with Disabilities Education Act (IDEA) ensures that all students who qualify for special education can receive the same quality of instruction.
 They have access to the same instructional materials as their non-disabled peers in the least restrictive environment.
 In fact, the IDEA states that “To the maximum extent appropriate, children with disabilities, including children in public or private institutions or other care facilities, are educated with children who are nondisabled; and Special classes, separate schooling, or other removal of children with disabilities from the regular educational environment occurs only if the nature or severity of the disability is such that education in regular classes with the use of supplementary aids and services cannot be achieved satisfactorily.”

-Those who work in the field of Special Education (SPED) or who have a child who is in a SPED classroom are all too familiar with the overwhelming amount of field-specific vocabulary and acronyms.
-Mainstreaming and inclusion are two common terms often used in the world of SPED; while these terms are often used interchangeably, they do not historically stem from the same movements or mean the same thing.
+Those who work in the field of Special Education (SPED) or who have a child who is in a special education classroom are all too familiar with the overwhelming amount of field-specific vocabulary and acronyms.
+Mainstreaming and inclusion are two common terms often used in the world of special education.
+While these terms are often used interchangeably, they do not historically stem from the same movements or mean the same thing.

 What is Mainstreaming in Education?

-The primary purpose of mainstreaming is to include students with disabilities within the traditional classrooms while giving them the same opportunities as other students to access instruction, gain knowledge, grow as an individual, and to participate in the academic and socializing environments that a school has to offer.
+The primary purpose of mainstreaming is to include students with disabilities within the regular classroom while giving them the same opportunities as other students to:

 According to the experts at Bright Hub Education, inclusion differs from mainstreaming in that: